 The Renters’ Rights Bill represents a significant potential shift in England’s rental landscape.

-Currently in its early stages, this proposed legislation aims to address long-standing issues in the private rental sector, promising enhanced protections for tenants while striving to maintain fairness for responsible landlords.
+Currently in the House of Lords, this proposed legislation aims to address long-standing issues in the private rental sector, promising enhanced protections for tenants while striving to maintain fairness for responsible landlords.

 Learn about Hunters’ range of lettings services